 The National Bathymetric Source (NBS) project creates and maintains high-resolution bathymetry composed of the best available data.
 This project enables the creation of next-generation nautical charts while also providing support for modeling, industry, science, regulation, and public curiosity.
 Primary sources of bathymetry include NOAA and U.S. Army Corps of Engineers hydrographic surveys and topographic bathymetric (topo-bathy) lidar (light detection and ranging) data.
 Data submitted through the NOAA Office of Coast Survey’s external source data process are also included, with gaps in deep water filled through Global Multi-Resolution Topography, a merged model of bathymetry.

-S-102 Bathymetric Surface datasets are provided from the following regions:
+S-102 Bathymetric Surface Ed 2.1.0 datasets are provided for test and evaluation for the following regions:

 S-102 datasets are organized in the S3 bucket using an object-key structure similar to a directory hierarchy.
 This key structure includes the version (edition) of the S-102 standard with which the files are compliant, the data source (i.e. National Bathymetric Source), the geographic region, and the S-102 data coding format (e.g. 'dcf2' == Regular Grid).